wp-plugins/wp-symposium-pro/readme.txt

          Added delete_label as option to [wps-activity] to change Settings delete text (set to '' to hide)

 14.05.10 Small change to filter name typo
-14.05.09 When editing a forum post (not reply) can move post to another forum
+14.05.09 New version numbering introduced
-         Set [wps_forum moved_to="%s successfully moved to %s"] to change success message Set [wps_forum_post can_move_forum="0"] to disable
+         When editing a forum post (not reply) can move post to another forum Set [wps_forum moved_to="%s successfully moved to %s"] to change success message Set [wps_forum_post can_move_forum="0"] to disable
          Fixed space in profile link for email alerts